Disney Junior Logo

 The transformation of the Disney Junior program block into the TV channel of the same name did not affect its identity in any way.
 The 2011 text logo has been retained as it looks stylish and modern.
 And the Mickey Mouse “i” perfectly fits the Disney concept.
 This character is the brand’s face and represents it at all levels.
 The game design of the emblem is designed for children under the age of 8 years.
 3D graphics are used for the same purpose because today’s younger generation prefers 3D cartoons.

 The word “Disney” is designed in a corporate style using individual glyphs.
-And for Junior, a modified version of the Futura Extra Bold font was taken.
-The designers have added additional facets to the letters to make them more voluminous.
+For Junior, a modified version of the Futura Extra Bold font was used.
+The designers added additional facets to the letters to make them more voluminous.

 Disney Junior Symbol

-The red and black palette matches the colors of Mickey Mouse.
+The red and black palette matches Mickey Mouse’s colors.
 Perhaps it was chosen because the letter “i” is stylized as a classic cartoon character.
 She even has yellow blotches in the form of dots-buttons.
 Gray is the only color that stands out from the concept.
 It is used for shadows at the bottom of a word.